iterorganization/IMAS-Validator/docs/source/courses/basic/explore.rst

     .. md-tab-item:: Exercise

-        Call the IDS validator explore tool filtering out the empty folders and files.
+        Call the IDS validator explore tool showing the empty folders and files.
         Call the IDS validator explore tool for different verbosity levels What are the differences?